 Transfers to/from Levels 1, 2, and 3 are recognized at the beginning of the reporting period.
-In the three and six months ended June 30, 2021, the estimated fair value of Public Warrants transferred from a Level 3 measurement to a Level 1 measurement as the Public Warrants were separately listed in trading beginning in April 2021.
+The estimated fair value of Public Warrants transferred from a Level 3 measurement to a Level 1 measurement as the Public Warrants were separately listed in trading beginning in April 2021.
+There were no other transfers to/from Levels 1, 2, and 3 in the three and nine months ended September 30, 2021.

-Level 1 instruments include investments in money market funds invested in government securities and Public Warrants.
+Level 1 assets include investments in money market funds invested in government securities.
 The Company uses inputs such as actual trade data, benchmark yields, quoted market prices from dealers or brokers, and other similar sources to determine the fair value of its investments.

 The fair value of the Public Warrants issued in connection with the Public Offering and Private Placement Warrants were initially measured at fair value using a Monte Carlo simulation model.
-Subsequent to the separate listing and trading of the Public Warrants the fair value of the Public Warrants has been measured based on the observable listed prices for such warrants and the fair value of the Private Warrants are measured using a Black-Scholes Option Pricing Model.
-For the three and six months ended June 30, 2021, the Company recognized a non-cash loss resulting from an increase in the fair value of liabilities of approximately \$2.0 million and \$2.5 million, respectively, presented as change in fair value of derivative liabilities on the accompanying unaudited condensed statement of operations.
+Subsequent to the separate listing and trading of the Public Warrants the fair value of the Public Warrants has been measured based on the observable listed prices for such warrants, a Level 1 measurement, and the fair value of the Private Warrants are measured using a Black-Scholes Option Pricing Model.
+For the three and nine months ended September 30, 2021, the Company recognized a non-cash gain resulting from a decrease in the fair value of liabilities of approximately \$5.2 million and \$2.7 million, respectively, presented as change in fair value of derivative liabilities on the accompanying unaudited condensed statement of operations.

-The estimated fair value of the Private Placement Warrants and the Public Warrants prior to being separately listed and traded, is determined using Level 3 inputs.
+The estimated fair value of the Private Placement Warrants and the Public Warrants prior to being separately listed and traded, was determined using Level 3 inputs.
 Inherent in a Monte Carlo simulation and the Black-Scholes Option Pricing Model are assumptions related to expected stock-price volatility, expected life, risk-free interest rate and dividend yield.
 The Company estimates the volatility of its ordinary share warrants based on implied volatility from the Company's traded warrants and from historical volatility of select peer company's ordinary shares that matches the expected remaining life of the warrants.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
 The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates remaining at zero.